Counting bare curves: Abstract

 For curves with boundary on Maslov zero Lagrangians, our construction provides an `adequate perturbation scheme' with the needed properties to set up the skein-valued curve counting, as axiomatized in our previous work \cite{SOB}.

 The main technical content is the construction, over the Hofer-Wysocki-Zehnder Gromov-Witten configuration spaces, of perturbations to which the `ghost bubble censorship' argument can be applied.
 Certain local aspects of this problem were resolved in our previous work \cite{ghost}.
-The key remaining difficulty is to ensure inductive compatibilities, despite the non-existence of marked-point-forgetting maps for the configuration spaces.
+The essential work of the present article is to ensure inductive compatibilities, despite the non-existence of marked-point-forgetting maps for the configuration spaces.

 \subjclass{53D45}